VisualBean/HIBP.NET/README.md

 ![NuGet](https://img.shields.io/nuget/dt/HIBP.NET.svg)

-A simple .NET Core wrapper for the HIBP (Have I been pwned?)
-Api
+A .Net wrapper for the HIBP API.
+The full API is supported;
+ * PwnedPasswords
+ * Breaches
+ * Pastes

 Full credits given to Troy Hunt for creating and managing [Have I been pwned?](https://haveibeenpwned.com).